Connecting to a database

 -

-Click Test Connection to test the connection.
+Click Test Connection.
 If the connection is successful, you will see the connection status and information about the DBMS and driver.

 -